You are here

 Rule 10.
 Recording of proceedings

 (B) The court shall maintain exclusive custody and control of the electronic recording tapes of proceedings.
 The court will retain all tapes for a period of one year.
-At the expiration of such period, tapes will be recycled or destroyed except in the instance of an appeal in which event the subject tape(s) will be retained during the pendancy of the appeal.
+At the expiration of such period, tapes will be recycled or destroyed except in the instance of an appeal in which event the subject tape(s) will be retained during the pendency of the appeal.

 (C) A party may have a full or partial transcript prepared from the court tape(s) by arranging for the presence and advance payment of a court reporter to prepare the same.
 The expense relating to the transcript shall be the responsibility of the requesting party.